April 3, 2020

 - A statement that the employee is unable to work, including by means of telework, for such reason.

-If the leave is due to a school closure or unavailability of a child care provider, the statement from the employee should include:
+If due to a school closure or unavailability of a child care provider, the statement should include:

 - The name and age of the child or children.

-- The name of the school that has closed or place of care that is unavailable.
+- The name of the school that has closed or the place of care unavailable.

-- A representation that no other person will be providing care for the child during the period for which the employee is receiving family medical leave.
+- A representation that no other person provides care for the child during the period for which the employee receives family medical leave.